qkzk/fm/development.md

     - [x] disable regex match in flagged.
 Should it only keep the flagged files ?
 Would require to save the files before entering...
     - [x] chmod
     - [x] disable new nodes (file, dir)
+    - [x] disable all cd since we can't see the directory

 - [x] trashmode should display which shortcut erase all trash.
 - [x] add left tab current dir to right shortcut and vice versa